 - Customs Handling of Imports and Exports Freight (CHIEF) / National Export System (NES).
 Together, CHIEF and NES form a database reporting system that enables records to be kept of the movement of goods by sea, air and land.
 It automatically checks for entry errors on inputs made as part of customs declarations by importers, exporters and other relevant parties.
 It is planned that CHIEF / NES will be phased out and replaced by the Customs Declaration Service

 - Customs Declaration Service (CDS).
 Similar to CHIEF / NES, this database will be the long-term replacement for the CHIEF / NES database.
-It is currently only used for products moving between NI and GB
+It is already in use for products moving between NI and GB

 Two switchover phases are planned, one for export and one for import.
 From the dates given below declarations must be made using CDS instead of CHIEF / NES: